Massive Discovery of Low-Dimensional Materials from Universal Computational Strategy: Results

+In addition to FCs, we also benchmarked FC-derived quantities, including the phonon frequencies and the FCDimen dimensionality predictions.
+Phonon dispersions and frequencies had already been benchmarked by several UMLIPs, including MatterSim and MACE, which outperformed other UMLIPs \cite{alexandria}.
+Here, looking at the maximum phonon frequencies at $\Gamma$-point, both ML models show excellent agreement with DFT, with RMSE of $0.57$ THz for MatterSim (Figure~\ref{fig:benchmark}c) and $0.76$ THz for MACE (SI Figure~S1c).
 ML predicted dimensionalities equally reliably.
-Out of the $4458$ materials screened by the criteria of Ref.~\citenum{FCDimen}, MatterSim predicted dimensionalities correctly in $4021$ ($90.2\%$) cases (Fig.~\ref{fig:benchmark}d).
-MACE again performed slightly worse, with $3851$ ($86.4\%$) correct dimensionality predictions (SI Fig.~S1d).
-The agreement between PBE- and PBESol-predicted dimensionalities was $90.0\%$ (SI Fig.~S2b)---on par with MatterSim accuracy against PBE.
+Out of the $4458$ materials screened by the criteria of Ref.~\cite{FCDimen}, MatterSim predicted dimensionalities correctly in $4021$ ($90.2\%$) cases (Figure~\ref{fig:benchmark}d).
+MACE again performed slightly worse, with $3851$ ($86.4\%$) correct dimensionality predictions (SI Figure~S1d).
+The agreement between PBE- and PBESol-predicted dimensionalities was $90.0\%$ (SI Figure~S2b)---on par with MatterSim accuracy against PBE.
 Therefore, based on slightly better performance in predicting materials' FCs and their dimensionalities, we adopt MatterSim as our UMLIP of choice for further calculations.